algorandfoundation/algokit-utils-ts/docs/code/classes/types_app_factory.AppFactory.md

 • `get` **params**(): `Object`

-Get parameters to define create and deploy related calls to the current app
+Get parameters to create transactions (create and deploy related calls) for the current app.

+A good mental model for this is that these parameters represent a deferred transaction creation.

 #### Returns